erajasekar/erajasekar.github.io/_posts/2020-12-31-how-to-publish-blog-from-notion.md

 * The blog should be SEO friendly.
 For eg.
 	* should able to prettify default notion urls like `Notion-Icons-App-8bf15be950c54b3ebbed3636324fc22` to `Notion-Icons-App`
-	* should able to update html metatags how it appears in social media like facebook, twitter etc.
+	* should able to update html metatags so that I can customize how it appears in social media like facebook, twitter etc.

 * Since Notion doesn't have good backup solution, I don't want blog to use same content in Notion, instead import the content to hosting site.
 * Should able to use custom domain.